Student Visa

 Review Ineligibilities and Waivers: Laws.

-Citizens of Canada and Bermuda do not require visas to enter the United States as students, although they must present a valid Form I-20 at the time of admission.
+Citizens of Canada and Bermuda generally do not require visas to enter the United States as students, although they must present a valid Form I-20 at the time of admission.
 For more information see information for Citizens of Canada and Bermuda.

 Additional resources for Canadian visitors to the United States can be found on the U.S. Embassy and Consulate websites in Canada.